bitnami/charts/bitnami/scylladb/README.md

 <!--- app-name: ScyllaDB -->

-# Bitnami package for ScyllaDB
+# Bitnami Secure Images Helm chart for ScyllaDB

 ScyllaDB is an open-source, distributed NoSQL wide-column data store.
 Written in C++, it is designed for high throughput and low latency, compatible with Apache Cassandra.